 The correct citation using digital object identifiers helps to track datasets and their usage.
 This is important for quality control and efficiency in the research process as well as for giving credits to the author (principal investigator).

-The general regulations on usage of GESIS Data Archive resources apply.
+The general regulations on usage of GESIS Data Catalogue resources apply.

 Please notice that users are requested to provide bibliographic information on each completed publication involving the use of archive resources, in particular the analysis of primary data.